cdluminate/ProdL/VIU/smanual.md

 down other programs, including your second experiment.
 Saturating the network bandwidth can also make the NFS super slow to respond.

+**Warning:** If you are runing vscode on the GPU server, please do not use its code search functionality on a large code base, as its ripgrep backend can immediately drain all the network bandwidth and render the shared storage almost not responding and hence unusable.
+This will not only lead to a very significant I/O performance drop on the GPU server, making everybody's program relying on the shared storage extrmely slow.
+If you really need to use ripgrep to search for something within a large amount of files, please directly login onto the storage server itself for the work.

 (On storage server) Use `zpool list -v` and `zfs list -tall` to list the zpool and zfs dataset information including data usage.
 Use `zpool status -v` to check the zpool status.
 Use `arcstat` on storage server to check the L1 ARC